MarconiLab/training-courses/gis/ictp/master-course/src/intro-upload-carto.md

 from there simply click on button "NEW DATASET" (top-right)

-drag and drop "bluetongue_carto.csv" file you will find under data/ folder
+drag and drop "safecast_subset.csv" file you will find under data/ folder

 and finally